NixOS/rfcs/rfcs/0006-runtime-references-interface.md

 newline-separated lists of store paths.
 Parse errors in the `runtime-references` file, or non-existent store paths, fail the build.

+To avoid duplicating the default reference scanning behavior in Nix, we could also make a tiny tool part of Nix itself that wraps the `scanForReferences` API, and then expose that in the `<nix>` namespace so tooling can get the full path to that tool.

 # Drawbacks
 [drawbacks]: #drawbacks